Columbus OVI / DUI Lawyer

 - Administrative License Suspension

 - Refusal to Submit to Test

 - Potential Effects of a DUI Conviction on Professionals

 - OVI FAQ

-If you have been charged with any OVI offense in Franklin County, or any of the surrounding counties in Ohio, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County, contact the Joslyn Law Firm for a consultation at (614) 444-1900.
-Brian Joslyn is an experienced criminal defense attorney and is knowledgeable about Ohio’s OVI laws.
+If you have been charged with an OVI offense in Franklin County, or any of the surrounding counties in Ohio, including Pickaway County, Madison County, Delaware County, Licking County, or Fairfield County, contact the Joslyn Law Firm for a consultation at (614) 444-1900.
+Brian Joslyn is an experienced criminal defense attorney for Ohio OVI charges.